hdehaini/cse15l-lab-reports/lab_report_2.md

 ### Reversed Method Debug

-1. **Failure-inducing input:**
+**Failure-inducing input:**

-When the length of the array is greater than 1.
+The failure-inducing input for this method (which is supposed to return a new array that is the reversed of in inputed array) is when the length of the array is greater than 1.

+It would work fine if the array contained one element or less, but dothing more.

+This is the test that I made which failed:

 ```
 @Test